dean8/next-api-router/README.md

 export default router;
 ```

-you can use the router above directly or choose to export all define routers in a root router `src/routes/index.js`
+you can use the router above directly(change prefix to `/api/images`) or choose to export all define routers in a root router `src/routes/index.js`

 ```
-import Router from '@sky/next-api-router';
+import Router from '@sky8/next-api-router';

 import imageRouter from './images';

 const router = new Router();
+router.prefix('/api')
 router.use(imageRouter);

 export default router;